waandev/waandev/README.md

 ### Hi there, I'm **Aswan** 👋

 - 🔭 I’m currently at Electronics and Devices Laboratory of Hasanuddin University as a PCB Designer.
-Also as a freelancer back end web developer.
+Also as a freelancer web developer.
 - 🌱 I’m currently learning Laravel, IOT & PCB Design.
 - 👯 I’m looking to collaborate on any open source projects related to PHP, Laravel and JavaScript (VueJS preferrable).
 - 📫 How to reach me: Reach out to me directly through my [LinkedIn](https://www.linkedin.com/in/muhammad-aswan-666502156/), [Instagram](https://www.instagram.com/ibnu_mahadi19/) or [WhatsApp](https://wa.me/6285394518769)